JacintoDesign/code100/README.md

 Took a break.

 Day 64:
-Tried to get Docker up and running again, but the internet connection has been limited.
+Got Docker running again, but couldn't figure out the undefined error I was getting.

+Day 65:
+Re-made a video background page with my PC video.